Rust-GPU/SPIRV-Tools/porting-plan.md

 - Generated grammar-driven helpers for capability/extension opcodes to back upcoming ordering enforcement without manual opcode lists.
 - Routed layout capability/extension handling through the generated opcode helpers and added coverage to keep the grammar-driven classification in sync.
 - Trimmed unused mode-setting kind generation so the emitted layout tables now focus on the stage map and opcode classifiers in use.
+- Ran the full C++/CLI/FFI test corpus with the Rust path enabled (ctest in build-rust) and reached green across all validator/CLI/FFI suites, confirming ordering parity in practice.

 ## Completed Milestone: Extension Allowlists Parity
 Environment-specific extension allowlists now mirror the C++ tables via the generated data set in `TargetEnv::is_extension_allowed`, with vendor gating (NV/AMDX/ARM Vulkan-only; INTEL/ALTERA OpenCL/Universal), version gates, and capability precedence covered by regressions (ray tracing adjuncts, cooperative matrices, tile shading, shader clock, fragment shading rate/density, motion blur, displacement micromaps).

-## Upcoming Milestone: Enable Rust Validator by Default
+## Active Milestone: Enable Rust Validator by Default
-With allowlists and capability/extension precedence aligned, flip the Rust validator on by default behind the FFI/CLI gates.
+With allowlists and capability/extension precedence aligned, flip the Rust validator on by default behind the FFI/CLI gates and keep a parity harness in CI.

 Planned tasks:
 - Added a runtime toggle (default-on with env/override opt-out) so the FFI validator path prefers the Rust validator and falls back to C++ only when explicitly disabled; added unit coverage to lock the toggle behavior.